nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 ![](images/trace-retry.webp)

 **Use Cases**:
+* **Distributed Context Propagation**: Tracks requests as they propagate across multiple services, providing visibility into their interactions.
+* **Latency Analysis**: Enables analysis of request timing to identify performance bottlenecks and optimize service interactions.
-  - **Performance Optimization**: Traces help identify bottlenecks by showing how long each service takes to process a request.
+* **Performance Optimization**: Helps detect bottlenecks by showing how long each service takes to process a request.
-  - **Root Cause Analysis**: Tracing allows you to pinpoint which service is causing slowdowns or errors.
+* **Root Cause Analysis**: Makes it possible to pinpoint which service is responsible for slowdowns or errors.
-  - **Dependency Visualization**: Traces give a clear picture of how services interact, making it easier to understand complex dependencies in a microservice architecture.
+* **Dependency Visualization**: Provides a clear view of how services interact, making complex dependencies easier to understand in a microservice architecture.

 ### Traces: Jeager/Zipkin